Hinglish: Colonial era

 At the turn of the 18th century, with the rising dominion of the East India Company, also called 'Company Raj' (literally, 'Company Rule'), the languages of India were brought into contact with the foreign element of English.
 In colonized India, English became a symbol of authority and a powerful hegemonic tool to propagate British culture, including Christianity.
 The political ascendancy of the British extended into social and professional roles; this meant that the legal proceedings, as well as the studies in medicine and science, were conducted in English.

 This led to an interest in the promotion of English into the society of Indian natives.
-Educated Indians, or 'brown sahibs', wished to participate in academia and pursue professional careers.
-Raja Rammohan Roy, a social and education reformer, advocated that English be taught to Indians by certain British gentlemen for the benefit and instruction of the native Indians.
-Charles Grant, the president of the East India Company's board of control, championed the cause of English education as a 'cure for darkness' where 'darkness' was 'Hindoo ignorance'.
+Educated Indians, or 'Brown Sahibs', wished to participate in academia and pursue professional careers.
+Raja Ram Mohan Roy, a social and education reformer, advocated that English be taught to Indians by certain British gentlemen for the benefit and instruction of the native Indians.
+Charles Grant, the president of the East India Company's board of control, championed the cause of English education as a "cure for darkness" where "darkness" was "Hindoo ignorance".
 The Charter Act was passed in 1813.
-This legalized missionary work by the Company, including the introduction of English education.
+This legalized missionary work by the company, including the introduction of English education.
 By the beginning of the twentieth century, English had become the unifying language in the Indian struggle for independence against the British.

 Meanwhile, English was on its way to becoming the first global lingua franca.
 By the end of the twentieth century, it had special status in seventy countries, including India.
 Worldwide, English began to represent modernization and internationalization, with more and more jobs requiring basic fluency in it.
 In India especially, the language came to acquire a social prestige, 'a class apart of education', which prompted native Indian or South Asian speakers to turn bilingual, speaking their mother tongue at home or in a local context, but English in academic or work environments.

 In the late 19th century, Bharatendu Harishchandra, often considered the father of modern Hindi, wrote poems in Hinglish, combining languages and scripts.

-The contact of 'South Asian' languages, which is a category that refers inclusively to Hindi and Indian languages, with English, led to the emergence of the linguistic phenomenon now known as Hinglish.
-Many common Indic words such as 'pyjamas', 'karma', 'guru' and 'yoga' were incorporated into English usage, and vice versa ('road', 'sweater', and 'plate').
+The contact of South Asian languages, which is a category that refers inclusively to Hindi and all other Indian languages, with English, led to the emergence of the linguistic phenomenon now known as Hinglish.
+Many common Indic words such as 'pyjamas', 'karma', 'guru', 'pandit/pundit' and 'yoga' were incorporated into English usage, and vice versa ('road', 'sweater', and 'plate').
 This is in parallel with several other similar hybrids around the world, like Spanglish (Spanish + English) and Taglish (Tagalog + English).
-A fair share of the words borrowed into English from Indian languages were themselves borrowed from Persian or Arabic.
-An example of this is the widely used English word 'pyjamas' which originates from Persian paejamah, literally "leg clothing," from pae "leg" (from PIE root *ped- "foot") + jamah "clothing, garment."
+A fair share of the words borrowed into English from Indian languages were themselves borrowed from Persian and Arabic (or even Turkic).
+An example of this is the widely used English word 'pyjamas/pajamas' which originates from Persian pāyjāma, literally "leg clothing," from pāy/pā "leg" (from PIE root *ped- "foot") + jāma "clothing, garment."